-How to Brighten Up Dark Photos Without Blowing Highlights, Using FREE Software
+How to Brighten Up Dark Photos Without Blowing Highlights With Free Software

 Where We're Going

 Take a look at the bright photo in this first section.

 We started with the dark photo in the next section.

 Notice that we were able to brighten the shadows in the dark photo, without losing detail in the sky.

 It's not tricky to brighten a photo and blow out the highlights.
 You just move a slider.
 But blown highlights degrade the quality of photos (although they can be used for artistic effect).